researchpanelasia/rpa-recruitment/README.md

 A test file in each language implementation will test that:

 + if instance is created
-+ if greeting message is expected
++ if greeting message is as expected

 It will be a very good idea to manage and submit your code in Git repository.